weixian-zhang/FoodTruckJunkie/README.md

 Having said a mouthful, this challenge although a one-person size project, it can put one through most of the SDLC stages and playing different roles all at once, simulating a real-world project.
 I really enjoyed myself.

-* Before I kick start this challenge, I took several hours to learn about Latitude, Longitude, the geographical EastWest reference line call the Greenwich Meridian, and how to plot coordinates on a world map.
+* Before I start this challenge, I took several hours to learn about Latitude, Longitude, the geographical East-West reference line of Greenwich Meridian, and how to plot coordinates on a world map.
   This may be common sense knowledge to other people but for me, I just didn't manage to learn before this challenge.
-I am glad I learned now.
+I am glad I did now.
 * I always wanted to learn how to embed maps into an App and have the icons on the map move by itself.
 The idea of tracking someone or device on a map watching it move   is really fun.
-Finally got a purposeful chance to try Google Map.
-I wanted to use Azure Map at first but its not so easy to integrate Azure Map into React app, so in   the essence of time I chose Google Map
+Finally got a purposeful geospatial requirement to try Map technology.
+I wanted to use Azure Map at first but due to there are many open-source         libraries on integrating Google Maps into a React web app, and most importantly in the essence of time, I chose Google Map.
-* I chose MySQL because I have not work on MySQL before and found a chance to.
-Thanks to that I discover a limitation (see [Development Challenges](#development-         challenges)).
+* I also chose MySQL because I have not work on MySQL before.
+Thanks to that I am able to discover a very common usage of LIMIT clause but yet with big limitation in     my opinion. (see [Development Challenges](#development-challenges)).